jtremback/cross-chain-validation/spec/valset-update-protocol.md

 is slashable.
 Trust in the validator set is shortened by introducing trusted period that is shorter than the unbonding period.

+In the cross-chain staking scenario, validator set changes of the baby chain happens on the mother chain.
+As validator set update is not immediately effective on the baby chain, upon unbonding request, we should not start unbonding period before update is effective on the baby chain.
+This can for example be implemented by delaying effective unbonding period before acknowledgment of the valset packet is received.

+The other problem is regarding light client evidence submission.
+The existing light client evidence submission protocol assumes that entry point for the evidence is a correct full node that has access to a correct blockchain.
+Therefore, if we apply this model to the baby chain, light clients for the baby chain would be submitting attack evidences to the full nodes of the baby chain.
+Then evidence is handled and processed on the baby chain and the result (set of faulty processed and attack type) are sent to the mother chain over IBC channel.
+Note that this assumes that there is a IBC channel open between mother and daughter.

+Note: Is there a scenario in which IBC channel between mother chain and daughter chain is closed but mother chain and daughter chain continues to operate?
+For example, assume that light client at the daughter side of the IBC channel is in invalid state (either received evidence of misbehaviour or the latest header has expired).
+In that case channel will be closed and baby chain should most probably shut down and start manual recovery.
+But if UNBONDING_PERIOD is not over, there is still a possibility that validators trick light clients of the baby chain.
+In this case even if attack is detected there is no way to process and send misbehaving processes to the mother chain.
+We should analyse what are faulty scenarios in which channel can be closed and see how we can ensure light clients are still safe.
+Note that one interesting option to consider is light client of the baby chain being able to also track mother chain (run also light client for mother chain), but the issue in this case is the fact that mother chain does not understand attack evidences of the baby chain.